lidofinance/easy-track/test/foundry/README.md

 - **Gate discovery.** `SetMerkleGateTree`'s gate is the module's `CREATE_NODE_OPERATOR_ROLE` holder the executor may set the tree on.
 The staking-module addresses live in `_networkConfig`; every other target comes from the factory getters at runtime.
+- **Commit re-validation.** Factories that commit a current value at creation (share limits, gate tree, operator group, lock nonce) re-check it at enactment; each has a test that mutates that value after `createMotion` and asserts `enactMotion` then reverts.
 ```